 Once you complete the steps above before your expiration date, you can renew your license in Nevada.

-You’ve taken the steps you need to take and now your license is good for another three years!
+You’ve taken the steps you need to take and now your insurance license is good for another three years!

 What Happens If My Insurance License Expires In Nevada?